kreismit/ECE4960/labs.md

 1. Init only: one update step and no movement or prediction step.
 2. Init and one step: update, move, predict, and update again.

+Started the robot at approximately (x,y,θ) = (0,0,0) in the map frame each time to test the reliability of the Bayes filter.

 ## Results

 I used test scripts like the following to debug my code: